LabinotCurroja/OpenLLM/README.md

 ---

-**Why OpenLLM?** This implementation gives you **full control** over your LLM inference with ~80% of the efficiency of state-of-the-art frameworks like vLLM or TensorRT-LLM.
-It's production-ready for many use cases: local development, privacy-sensitive applications, edge deployment, and anywhere you need to **keep your data on your own hardware**.
+**Why OpenLLM?** Run AI locally with complete privacy.
 No API calls, no data leaving your machine, no vendor lock-in.
+Just pure local inference on Apple Silicon.